World Expo 2025 Guide: See the Future in Osaka

 The selected logo is an irregular ring of red circles.
 The logo’s creator, Shimada Tamotu, explained that the circles represent living cells, or a chain of DNA, tying it to the Expo 2025 theme.

-The Expo 2025 mascot has now also been revealed.
-As Osaka is sometimes referred to as Japan’s City of Water, the selected mascot is a shapeshifter that can change its shape, like water.
-The logo is incorporated as the mascot’s face.
+As Osaka is sometimes referred to as Japan’s City of Water, the Expo 2025 mascot is a shapeshifter that can change its form, like water.
+The logo is incorporated into the mascot’s face.

 • The official ticket sales website